 It is also very important for the advertiser itself.
 Where tracking issues arise and are not dealt with in a timely way, this can show up as just poor conversion rates and/or low EPCs and the program being viewed as not worth promoting by publishers.
 Similarly, no one wants a situation where publishers spend much time reporting missed transactions.

 A properly set up program with transparency in how tracking is set up and fewer tracking issues will benefit from a stronger relationship with all partners in the affiliate program.

 Find out More

-Contact us to find out how your program can benefit from Moonpull auditing and if you’re attending Affiliate Summit this month, don’t miss Steve Brown’s session on Wednesday afternoon.
+Contact us to find out how your program can benefit from Moonpull auditing or come and speak to us at one of this year’s affiliate industry events.

-If you are an advertiser, then your agency or affiliate network should be able to give your program an audit if they are Moonpull clients.
+If you are an advertiser, then your agency or affiliate network should be able to give your program an audit if they are Moonpull clients, this gives affiliates assurance that links are correctly set up.
 We thoroughly recommend this includes a thorough review of deeplinked urls as these are where we see many problems for many advertisers.